JCE 97.03 March 2020 Issue Highlights

 Teaching with Games

-Offering an Online Chemistry Tournament to Engage High School Students: A 10 Year Experience in Brazil ~ Victor T. C. Paiva, Eduardo Parma, and Regina Buffon
+Offering an Online Chemistry Tournament to Engage High School Students: A 10 Year Experience in Brazil (link is external)~ Victor T. C. Paiva, Eduardo Parma, and Regina Buffon

 Teaching with Food Chemistry and Natural Products